-Management has evaluated subsequent events through October 17, 2018 the date on which the financial were available to be issued.
-During the period from the end of the year and through this date, no circumstances occurred that require recognition or disclosure in these financial statements.
+Management has evaluated subsequent events through October 13, 2020 the date on which the financial statements were issued.
+During the period from the end of the year and through this date, the following subsequent event requires recognition or disclosure in these financial statements.